Welcome to Code with Replit

 Part 1: beginner tutorials - Replit features

-In this section of the course, you'll learn the basic of Replit.
+In this section of the course, you'll learn the basics of Replit.
 But that doesn't mean you won't build some fun stuff along the way.

 Learn the basics of the Replit IDE.
 Why use an online IDE and what are all those different panes?
 Build a simple program to solve your maths homework.